This is the character sheet for Love Live!.

 - There's also "Wonderful Rush," the PV that she centered.

-- Improbable Hairstyle: Her looped side ponytail isn't impossible to pull off in real life, as seen by her VA (many videos show how it's basically a side ponytail with a piece that's looped into a bun and sits on top of the head), but the way it always manages to stay in place despite the training that she goes through daily falls into this trope.
-Also Rapunzel Hair.
+- Improbable Hairstyle: Her looped side ponytail is a bit fanciful but not impossible to pull off in real life, as seen by her VA (many videos show how it's basically a side ponytail with a piece that's looped into a bun and sits on top of the head), but the way it always manages to stay in place despite the training that she goes through daily falls into this trope.

 - Meido: She works as one at a maid cafe in Akiba, and she is even famous for it, as Akiba's legendary maid Minalinsky.

 - Nice Girl: Sweet, quiet, and generally goes along with whatever her friends are doing.
 Umi even complains that she can be too nice, at least towards Honoka.

 - Puppy-Dog Eyes: Employs this in Season 1 episode 2 of the anime to coax Umi into writing µ's first song.
 Needless to say, it's super effective.